-A total of 18,000,000 stock options were granted during the year ended December 31, 2017 compared to a total of 2,900,000 stock options that were granted during the year ended December 31, 2016.
+No stock options were granted during the three-month period ended March 31, 2018 similar to the same period in 2017.
 The fair value of options is estimated on the date of grant using the Black-Scholes option pricing model.
 Where relevant, the expected life used in the model has been adjusted based on management's best estimate for the effects of non-transferability, exercise restrictions (including the probability of meeting market conditions attached to the option).
 Expected volatility is based on the historical share price volatility over the past five (5) years.
 The expected life of the option was calculated based on the history of option exercises.

-The foreign exchange gain for the year ended December 31, 2017 was \$5.18 million compared to \$2.97 million for the year ended December 31, 2016 primarily as a result of the strengthening of the Russian Rouble against the US dollar in the year to date, given the US dollar dominated loans now held by the group's subsidiary Prognoz.
+The foreign exchange loss for the three-month period ended March 31, 2018 was \$1.09 million compared to a gain of \$5.54 million for the three-month period ended March 31, 2017 primarily as a result of the strengthening of the Russian Rouble against the US dollar in the prior year.
+The movement this period is mostly due to fluctuations in the Euro exchange rate, the currency in which the promissory note is denominated.

 Net Profit/Loss

-As a result of the expenses discussed above, Silver Bear recognised a net loss for the year ended December 31, 2017 of \$10.24 million, or \$0.03 per share.
-This compares to a loss of \$9.89 million or \$0.06 per share for the year ended December 31, 2016.
+As a result of the expenses discussed above, Silver Bear recognised a net loss for the three-month period ended March 31, 2018 of \$2.42 million, or \$0.0036 per share.
+This compares to a profit of \$2.43 million or \$0.0149 per share for the three-month period ended March 31, 2017.